swsvindland/FitnessBackend/Docs/PPL2.md

 # PPL 2
 - Full Gym

 Pull, Push, Legs is the most popular workout split.
 It is 12 weeks long, with 6 workouts per week in that order.
 Each workout should take around 40 minutes.
 This is a great workout for intermediate lifters to advance lifters.
+This is high volume, low weight variant, so expect many sets with high reps.

 ## Monday